Nation states. Hacktivists. Cyber criminals.

 After all, by 2020 a quarter of the world’s population will have been affected by data breaches… do we really need to make things even worse?

 Thankfully, there are plenty of things you can do to minimize your organization’s level of phishing risk.
-Throughout October, in honor of National Cyber Security Awareness Month, we’ll be giving away tons of free information and resources on how to fight back against phishing, including:
+Last October, in honor of National Cyber Security Awareness Month, we put together a bundle of free resources to help organizations and individuals fight back against phishing, including:

-- A series of short, 2-minute videos on “How To Spot a Phish”
+- "How To Spot a Phish" video series